 (1).
-Upon receipt of the dossier, departmental report, and including the departmental summary, the Dean reviews department procedures to ensure that they conform to the requirements of this Handbook.
-The Dean reviews the dossier, report, and summary and may request, in writing, that the department revise the report and/or the summary so as to reflect more completely the documentation and departmental deliberations, to clarify the departmental recommendation, or to ensure anonymity.
+Upon receipt of the dossier, departmental report, and including the departmental summary, the appropriate Academic Dean reviews department procedures to ensure that they conform to the requirements of this Handbook.
+The Academic Dean reviews the dossier, report, and summary and may request, in writing, that the department revise the report and/or the summary so as to reflect more completely the documentation and departmental deliberations, to clarify the departmental recommendation, or to ensure anonymity.

 (2).
-The Dean then provides a copy of the summary to the candidate, who may submit a written response to the Dean within 10 working days, which will be appended by the Dean to the departmental report.
+The Academic Dean then provides a copy of the summary to the candidate, who may submit a written response to the Academic Dean within 10 working days, which will be appended by the Dean to the departmental report.

 (3).
-In the professional schools, the Dean must establish an ad hoc review committee for each candidate recommended by a department for tenure and/or promotion in accordance with the procedure defined above (section V.A.4.b.i.[6], "ad hoc review committee"), except as provided for by this Handbook (see section V.A.4.b.ix, "institutional need," below).
-In Arts and Sciences, the Dean must establish an ad hoc review committee for each candidate recommended by a department for promotion to associate professor with tenure or for an initial appointment as associate professor with tenure or professor with tenure in accordance with the procedure defined above (section V.A.4.b.i.[6], "ad hoc review committee"), except as provided for by this Handbook (see section V.A.4.b.i.], except as provided for by this Handbook (see section V.A.4.b.i.], and hoc review committee in accordance with the procedure defined above (section V.A.4.b.i.[6], "ad hoc review committee"), except as provided for by this Handbook (see section V.A.4.b.i.], institutional need," below), and must submit to the Tenured Promotions Committee each candidate recommended by a department for promotion to full professor.
+The Academic Dean must establish an ad hoc review committee for each candidate recommended by a department for promotion to associate professor with tenure or for an initial appointment as associate professor with tenure or professor with tenure in accordance with the procedure defined above (section V.A.4.b.i.(6), "ad hoc review committee"), except as provided for by this Handbook (see section V.A.4.b.ix, "institutional need," below), and must submit to the Tenured Promotions Committee each candidate recommended by a department for promotion to full professor.

 (4).
-In the event of a negative recommendation by the department, or an evenly-divided departmental vote, the Dean may solicit additional confidential information in writing relevant to the case.
-The Dean may decide to establish an ad hoc committee - or in Arts and Sciences, for cases of promotion to full professor, to submit the case to the Tenured Promotions Committee - or recommend denial of tenure and/or promotion.
+In the event of a negative recommendation by the department, or an evenly-divided departmental vote, the Academic Dean may solicit additional confidential information in writing relevant to the case.
+The Academic Dean may decide to establish an ad hoc committee - or for cases of promotion to full professor, to submit the case to the Tenured Promotions Committee - or recommend denial of tenure and/or promotion.

-A recommendation by the Dean for denial of promotion and/or tenure must take the form of a written statement to the Provost, accompanied by all materials.
+A recommendation by the Academic Dean for denial of promotion and/or tenure must take the form of a written statement to the Provost, accompanied by all materials.

-The Dean must inform the department and the candidate of this decision in writing.
+The Academic Dean must inform the department and the candidate of this decision in writing.

 (5).
-When the Dean establishes an ad hoc committee or submits a candidate to the Tenured Promotions Committee, the Dean will forward the dossier, departmental report and candidate's response (if any), as well as any additional information solicited by the Dean (henceforth: the "materials") to each member of the committee, including the participating outside scholar(s).
-Unsolicited material will not be accepted by the Dean or by the committee, and will have no standing.
-The department may submit to the Dean additional material relevant to the case up to one week prior to the meeting of the committee.
-The Dean will forward such additional materials to each member of the committee, including the participating outside scholar(s).
+When the Academic Dean establishes an ad hoc committee or submits a candidate to the Tenured Promotions Committee, the Academic Dean will forward the dossier, departmental report and candidate's response (if any), as well as any additional information solicited by the Academic Dean (henceforth: the "materials") to each member of the committee, including the participating outside scholar(s).
+Unsolicited material will not be accepted by the Academic Dean or by the committee, and will have no standing.
+The department may submit to the Academic Dean additional material relevant to the case up to one week prior to the meeting of the committee.
+The Academic Dean will forward such additional materials to each member of the committee, including the participating outside scholar(s).